 Issues

 No one will ever know how many innocent people are imprisoned at any one time.
-Some wrongfully convicted inmates, without funds for legal counsel or investigators and without knowledge of the work of Innocence Projects®, will never have their claims explored.
+Some wrongfully convicted inmates, without funds for legal counsel or investigators and without knowledge of the work of innocence organizations, will never have their claims explored.
 Others will be unable to prove their claim of innocence because evidence has been destroyed or witnesses cannot be located or have died.
 Others will be released due to issues raised on appeal that have nothing to do with the inmate’s claim of innocence.
 Some will die in prison.